bipashasen/bipashasen.github.io/_pages/about.md

 ## Football Match - Emotion Segregation

-Developed a model using word-2-vec and RNNs to detect emotion on Twitter feeds during football matches.
-Divided the feeds into two groups, each group denoting the supporter of each team.
+Developed a model using word-2-vec and RNNs to detect emotion on Twitter feeds during football matches and segregate the tweets into buckets representing the supporters of competing teams.

 ## Hoverboard